Hi, my name is Peter Compton. As I was the proprietor of a very busy gymnasium on the Gold Coast I was very conscious of my personal appearance.

 So now I am starting to see my new hair growth, slowly thickening – I can’t wait!!

 The donor sites at the back of my head are very, very feint and healed perfectly.
-A bonus was the Del Mondo team were able to remove many of the old, round plug holes, leaving far less scarring than before.
+A bonus was they were able to remove many of the old, round plug holes, leaving far less scarring than before.
 Where the hairs were placed around my hairline shows no scarring because each hair is placed singularly and the holes made to insert them are only very tiny as you can imagine.

 My hairline has always been naturally high, so it was not brought down lower but it looks ok on me and looks really natural.

-“SO YEAH – I’M A VERY HAPPY CHAP, THANKS TO THE DEL MONDO TEAM”
+“SO YEAH – I’M A VERY HAPPY CHAP”